ALL STATE DATA UPDATED FOR 2022!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2020, North Carolina is split.
+As the table here and the chart below indicate, in 2021, North Carolina is split.
 All four offices in the are well ahead of the National Average.
-With the best performing state being Fayetteville NC at 66.5%.
+With the best performing state being Charlotte NC at 64.8%.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.